-Phase I studies assess the safety of a drug, device or procedure.
+Phase I studies assess the safety of an investigational drug, device or procedure.
 This initial phase of testing, which can take several months to complete, usually includes a small number of healthy volunteers.
-The study is designed to determine the effects of the drug, device or procedure on humans including how it is absorbed, metabolized, and excreted.
+The study is designed to determine the effects of the investigational drug, device or procedure on humans including how it is absorbed, metabolized, and excreted.
 About 70% of experimental drugs pass this phase of testing.

-Phase II studies test the effectiveness of a drug, device or procedure.
+Phase II studies test the safety and effectiveness of a drug, device or procedure.
 This second phase of testing can last from several months to two years, and involves up to several hundred patients.
 Most phase II studies are trials where one group of patients receives the experimental drug, while a second "control" group receives a standard treatment or placebo.
 Often these studies are "blinded" which means that neither the patients nor the researchers know who has received the experimental drug.
-This allows investigators to provide the pharmaceutical company and the FDA with comparative information about the relative safety and effectiveness of the new drug.
+This allows investigators to provide the pharmaceutical company and the FDA with comparative information about the relative safety and effectiveness of the new investigational drug.
 About 33% of experimental drugs successfully complete both Phase I and Phase II studies.

 Phase III studies involve several hundred to several thousand patients.
-This large-scale testing, which can last several years, provides the pharmaceutical company and the FDA with a more thorough understanding of the effectiveness of the drug, device or procedure, the benefits and the range of possible side effects.
+This large-scale testing, which can last several years, provides the pharmaceutical company and the FDA with a more thorough understanding of the safety and effectiveness of the drug, device or procedure, the possible benefits and the range of possible side effects.
 70% to 90% of drugs that enter Phase III studies successfully complete this phase of testing.
-Once Phase III is complete, a pharmaceutical company can request FDA approval for marketing the drug.
+Once Phase III is complete, a pharmaceutical company can request FDA approval for marketing the study drug.

 Phase IV studies, often called Post Marketing Surveillance Trials, are conducted after a drug or device has been approved for consumer sale.
-Pharmaceutical companies have several objectives at this stage: (1) to compare a drug with other drugs already in the market; (2) to monitor a drug's long-term effectiveness and impact on a patient's quality of life; and (3) to determine the cost-effectiveness of a drug therapy relative to other traditional and new therapies.
+Pharmaceutical companies have several objectives at this stage: (1) compare a drug with other drugs already in the market; (2) monitor a drug's long-term safety and effectiveness and impact on a patient's quality of life; and (3) determine the cost-effectiveness of a drug therapy relative to other traditional and new therapies.
 Phase IV studies can result in a drug or device being taken off the market or restrictions of use could be placed on the product depending on the findings in the study.

 Who Should Participate?